liflab/beepbeep-3-book/markdown/palettes/README.md

 While first-order logic provides quantifiers that allow us to repeat a condition on each element of a collection, another branch of logic concentrates on ordering relationships between events in a sequence.
 This is called *temporal logic*, and we shall concentrate in this section on <!--\index{Linear Temporal Logic (LTL)} \emph{linear temporal logic}-->*linear temporal logic*<!--/i-->, also called LTL.

 LTL adds four new *operators* that can be used in a logical expression; these are called **G**, **F**, **X** and **U**.
-An LTL expression is a mix of these four operators with the tranditional Boolean connectives (negation, conjunction, disjunction, implication).
+An LTL expression is a mix of these four operators with the traditional Boolean connectives (negation, conjunction, disjunction, implication).
 Le us examine the meaning of each of these operators successively.
 There already exists ample documentation on LTL as a logical language.
 In this section, we take a slightly different approach, and describe each operator by viewing it as a `Processor` on Boolean streams.

 Operator **G** means "globally"; this operator is represented by a processor called... <!--\index{Globally@\texttt{Globally}} \texttt{Globally}-->`Globally`<!--/i-->.
 Its purpose is to check that the input stream remains `true` indefinitely.

 ![The intuitive meaning of the four LTL temporal operators.](LTLOperators.png)

 The next figure illustrates this fact graphically.
 Its topmost section shows a timeline of events, represented by circles.
 Time flows from left to right, and the larger circle represents the current event.
-The color of each circle indicates whether the input stream *p* is true (green) or false (red) in a particular event.
+The colour of each circle indicates whether the input stream *p* is true (green) or false (red) in a particular event.
 As can be seen, for **G** *p* to return `true` on the current event, *p* itself must be true in the current event, but also in all subsequent events.

 Consider the following code example, represented by the illustration below: